Deborah Allen: Early life and rise to fame

 Allen was born Deborah Lynn Thurmond in Memphis, Tennessee.
 She was a beauty queen when she was a teenager.

-Her early musical influences included Elvis Presley, Roy Orbison, Aretha Franklin, Al Green, Ray Charles, the Beatles, the Rolling Stones, Led Zeppelin and the then-current music played on Memphis stations WHBQ and WDIA; as well as country musicians such as Brenda Lee, Patsy Cline, Tammy Wynette, Dolly Parton, Willie Nelson, Waylon Jennings and Johnny Cash.
+Her early musical influences included Elvis Presley, Roy Orbison, Aretha Franklin, Al Green, Ray Charles, the Beatles, the Rolling Stones, Led Zeppelin and music played on Memphis stations WHBQ and WDIA; as well as Brenda Lee, Patsy Cline, Tammy Wynette, Dolly Parton, Willie Nelson, Waylon Jennings, and Johnny Cash, and other country musicians.
 At age 19, Allen moved to Nashville to begin pursuing a music career.
-She worked a short stint as a waitress at the local Music Row IHOP restaurant.
-While there one day, she met Roy Orbison and songwriter Joe Melson.
-They admired her spunk, and two weeks later, they decided to hire Allen to sing background vocals on a couple of Orbison tracks.
+She worked a short stint as a waitress at the IHOP on Music Row.
+While there one day, she met Orbison and songwriter Joe Melson.
+They admired her spunk and two weeks later, they decided to hire Allen to sing background vocals on a couple of Orbison tracks.

-Allen also auditioned for and landed a job at the Opryland USA theme park.
+Allen auditioned for and landed a job at the Opryland USA theme park.
 She was soon chosen by Opryland as a featured soloist and dancer for a State Department exchange tour of Russia starring Tennessee Ernie Ford.

-Upon her return from Russia, Allen gravitated to the Nashville offices of Waylon Jennings, the Glaser Brothers and John Hartford, where her close friend, Marie Barrett, worked as a secretary.
-There Allen met her soon-to-be songwriting mentor, the poet, playwright, artist and songwriter Shel Silverstein.
-After watching her perform at a happy hour show at the Spence Manor on Nashville's Music Row, Silverstein advised Allen to pursue a songwriting career.
+After returning from Russia, Allen gravitated to the Nashville offices of Waylon Jennings, the Glaser Brothers, and John Hartford, where her close friend, Marie Barrett, was a secretary.
+There Allen met Shel Silverstein, her soon-to-be songwriting mentor, the poet, playwright, artist and songwriter.
+After watching her perform at a happy hour show at Spence Manor on Nashville's Music Row, Silverstein advised Allen to pursue a songwriting career.

-Allen's singing career received a boost when she was chosen to be a regular on Jim Stafford's summer replacement series on ABC television.
+Allen's singing career received a boost when she was chosen to be a regular on Jim Stafford's summer replacement series on ABC.
 She went on to be an opening act on many of the star's personal appearances.
 Stafford and producer Phil Gernhard brought Allen back to Nashville to record a CB radio novelty record, "Do You Copy", which was recorded live and released as a single on Warner Bros.
 Records.
 Although she appreciated the opportunity to record with Stafford and Gernhard, Allen was disheartened that after waiting patiently for two years to make her first record, it was a novelty tune.
-She decided to move back to Nashville to follow her true musical direction.
+She decided to move back to Nashville following her true musical direction.

 In 1979, producer Bud Logan saw Allen singing at a private party, and invited her to sing on five unfinished duet tracks by the late Jim Reeves.
-Three of these duets – "Don't Let Me Cross Over", "Oh, How I Miss You Tonight" and "Take Me in Your Arms and Hold Me" – were released as singles, and made the top 10 on the country charts for Reeves' longtime label, RCA Records.
+Three of the duets, "Don't Let Me Cross Over", "Oh, How I Miss You Tonight" and "Take Me in Your Arms and Hold Me," were released as singles and made the top 10 on the country charts for Reeves' longtime label, RCA Records.
 She was billed as "The Mystery Singer" on the first release, an innovative promotion by label head Joe Galante.